tewuapple/WinHtmlEditor/README.md

 Licenses
 --------

-- Kivy is licensed under the terms of the Apache 2.0 License.
+- WinHtmlEditor is licensed under the terms of the Apache 2.0 License.
 The license can be found at http://www.apache.org/licenses/LICENSE-2.0